Paul Antrobus

 Paul McLawrin Antrobus (1935–2015) was a Canadian Baptist missionary who served in India between 1962 and 1969 through the Canadian Baptist Ministries.

-Antrobus was much known as a psychology Professor at the Luther College at the University of Regina, Regina (Canada) where he taught from 1973 to 2005.
+Antrobus was much known as a psychology Professor at the Luther College at the University of Regina, Regina (Canada), where he taught from 1973 to 2005.

 Studies

-Antrobus schooled at the coastal town of Prince Rupert, British Columbia from where he joined the Brandon College, Brandon taking a B.A. in 1959.
+Antrobus schooled at the coastal town of Prince Rupert, British Columbia from where he joined the Brandon College, Brandon taking a B.A. degree in 1959.
 As a graduate student of Brandon College, he participated as an active role in collegiate activities such as the college unit of Student Christian Movement, the Crests and Awards Board and the Zoology Laboratory.
-After completing graduate studies in arts, Antrobus moved on to the McMaster University, Hamilton where he pursued a graduate course in theology leading to B.D. in 1962.
+After completing graduate studies in arts, Antrobus moved on to the McMaster University, Hamilton, where he pursued a graduate course in theology leading to B.D. in 1962.

 For doctoral studies, Antrobus enrolled at the University of Waterloo, Waterloo where he researched in psychology leading to the award of Ph.D. in 1973.